Current West Nile Virus Information for San Mateo County

 In 2023, a total of 15 dead birds tested positive for West Nile virus in San Mateo County.
 Positive birds were found in Belmont (1), Burlingame (1), Foster City (1), Redwood City (1 in Redwood City; 3 in Redwood Shores area; 2 on the border of Redwood City and North Fair Oaks), San Carlos (1), and Menlo Park (5).
 Additional mosquito trapping and testing done in areas where dead birds were found did not found any positive mosquitoes.

-For tips on how to avoid mosquito bites and select a safe, effective mosquito repellent, click HERE.
+Learn how to avoid mosquito bites and select a safe, effective mosquito repellent.